-Replace all sound-like sentences in subtitles [updated!]
+Replace all sound-like expressions in subtitles [updated!]

 I’m as big fan (maniac) of perfectly crafted movie subtitles as I’m a regular expression newbie (ignorant).
 I simply don’t understand them and I’m pretty scared of each attempt / need of using them.
+Mostly because most of such attempts fails! :]

-Until today, my biggest problem about movie subtitles were “sound-like” sentences.
+Until today, my biggest problem about movie subtitles were “sound-like” expressions.
 Manual removal of 100+ lines out of 400+ subtitle files wasn’t and option.
 Today, I said to myself, that I’m going to sit by the computer until I don’t figure out a regular expression, which I can feed into Notepad++ and replace all of this junk-like (at least to me) text out of each of my movie subtitle.

 So I did.
 Finding proper regular expression for such extremely easy task is a snap of fingers for every regular expression freak.
 For regexp-ignorant, like me, it took no more than five minutes, so I managed to get on time for diner back home.

-A sound-like sentences
+A sound-like expressions

 If you don’t know, what are these, then let me show you some examples: